gioblu/BIPLAN/examples/LINUX/biplan-interpreter/README.md

 3. Digit `make`

 #### How to use it
-The `biplan` executable can be used to execute BIP machine language, in this example's directory you find [`fib.bip`](fib.bip).
-This file contains an algorithm in BIP machine language able to compute the 40th number of the Fibonacci sequence.
-You can use the `biplan` executable to run it and benchmark its performance.
+The `biplan` executable can be used to execute BIP machine language, in this example's directory you find [`fib.bip`](fib.bip), this file contains a program in BIP machine language that computes the 40th number of the Fibonacci sequence 100.000 times.
+Here you find the human readable version [bcc-compiler](../bcc-compiler/fib.bpl).
+You can use the `biplan` executable to interpret [`fib.bip`](fib.bip) and benchmark its performance against other programming languages.

 1. Open the console
 2. Locate the `BIPLAN/examples/LINUX/biplan-interpreter` directory